The Family Home

 Final period of ownership

-The final 18 months of ownership are treated as if the home owner had lived in the house as long as the property had been occupied by the owner as a main home during part of the period of ownership.
+The final 9 months (2019-20: 18 months) of ownership are treated as if the home owner had lived in the house as long as the property had been occupied by the owner as a main home during part of the period of ownership.
+The time limit is extended to 36 months under certain limited circumstances.
+For example, if the owner of a property lives in a care home or has certain disabilities.

 Working away from home